 Personal injury law is designed to try to help people in accidents when their injuries are someone else’s fault.
-When another person causes an accident, the injured person may file a personal injury lawsuit to claim compensation for their damages.
+When another person causes an accident, the injured person may file a lawsuit to claim compensation for their damages.
 This compensation can include the cost of medical expenses, pain and suffering, and more.

-There is a lot involved in a personal injury lawsuit.
+There is a lot involved in a civil lawsuit.
 If you are interested in filing one, you should speak to a Gwinnett County personal injury lawyer to find out what your rights are and give your case the best chance of a successful outcome.
 Call a dedicated attorney today to schedule a consultation.

 Personal Injury Liability

 Every personal injury case revolves around liability, or who was at fault for the accident.
 The plaintiff must prove that the defendant directly caused the accident, which in turn directly caused injury to the plaintiff.